learning-zone/nodejs-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. How to implement asymmetric cryptography when signing and verify JSON Web Token (JWT) for authentication in node js?
+## Q. How to implement asymmetric cryptography when signing and verify JSON Web Token (JWT) for authentication in Node.js?

 JSON Web Token (JWT) is an open standard that defines a compact and self-contained way of securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.